Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 Balanced hair routine with moisture and/or proteins

 Proteins are the main component of our hair.
-There are different proteins, depending on their molecular size:
+There are different types of proteins depending on their molecular size:

-• Large or whole molecules: They are contained in food (eggs, beer, etc.).
+• Large or whole molecules: These are found in foods (eggs, beer, etc.).
 They cannot penetrate the hair strand.

-• Smaller molecules: They are able to penetrate the cuticle and retain moisture in the deeper layers of the hair strand.
+• Smaller molecules: These are able to penetrate the cuticle and retain moisture in the deeper layers of the hair strand.
 Examples include amino acids (arginine, alanine, valine, proline, glycine, lysine, etc.), peptides, collagen, hydrolyzed silk protein, etc.

 • Chemical hair treatments

-• Regular use of heat appliances
+• Regular use of heat devices

 • Environmental factors

-• Lack of water absorption
+• Lack of water intake

 • and more

-• Dry or straw-like hair
+• dry or straw-like hair

-• Easy breaking of the hair strand
+• slight breakage of the hair strand

 Possible symptoms of hair affected by protein deficiency

-• frizzy hair when it is damp or wet
+• frizzy hair when damp or wet

 • the curls do not form if the natural hair structure is curly or wavy